End-to-End Face Parsing via Interlinked Convolutional Neural Networks: Experiments

-We used the results in Zhou \etal \cite{zhou2015interlinked} as the baseline, and compared them with our reimplemented iCNN results and STN-iCNN results.
+We used the results in \cite{zhou2015interlinked} as the baseline, and compared it with the results of reimplemented iCNN and the proposed STN-iCNN on the HELEN dataset.
 The comparison results are shown in Table \ref{tab:baseline}, where STN-iCNN* represents the results of STN-iCNN before end-to-end training.

 As shown in the Table \ref{tab:baseline}, the model's results have improved significantly even before end-to-end training.
 This is because the Localization Network in STN has a deep CNN layer, so it can learn the context relationship of the semantic parts from the rough mask.
 In the case where the rough mask is not complete, the accurate transformer matrix can still be predicted.
 Therefore, STN is able to crop more accurately than the original cropper, which improves the overall performance.